Udawalawe is one of the best places to see elephants in Sri Lanka – elephant lovers must visit this excellent national park!

 Udawalawe National Park is located in the south of Sri Lanka and is a popular destination for those hoping to spot wild elephants.
 It is quite possibly the best place in Sri Lanka to see elephants throughout the year as there are a few hundred elephants residing within the park, and you can sometimes witness a herd of females moving or bathing together in the wild during an Udawalawe National Park safari.

-According to the World Animal Protection Organization’s Research Report on the conditions for elephants used in tourism in Asia, Sri Lanka has the highest density of wild Asian elephants worldwide: an estimated five to six thousand in the wild and 120 to 200 in captivity.
+According to the World Animal Protection Organization’s Research Report on the conditions for elephants used in tourism in Asia and the updated report from 2020 here, Sri Lanka has the highest density of wild Asian elephants worldwide: an estimated five to six thousand in the wild and 120 to 200 in captivity.
 I would argue that Sri Lanka is one of the top destinations in Asia if you want to see an elephant in the wild, as Sri Lanka has done a solid job of protecting its wildlife while also making it accessible to visitors.

-There is no better place to observe an animal than in its natural habitat, and I would highly recommend visiting the national parks in Yala, Udawalawe, Kaudulla or Minneriya over visiting one of the elephant “orphanages” in Sri Lanka (with the exception of the Elephant Transit Home which returns elephants to the wild).
+There is no better place to observe an animal than in its natural habitat, and I would highly recommend visiting the national parks in Yala, Udawalawe, Kaudulla or Minneriya over visiting one of the elephant “orphanages” in Sri Lanka (with the exception of the Elephant Transit Home which returns elephants to the wild – the only venue in Sri Lanka that made the World Animal Protection’s list of venues with the best welfare conditions).
 If you’re interested in reading more about where to see elephants in Sri Lanka then click here.

 From the WAP’s Research Report on the conditions for elephants used in tourism in Asia: “A true elephant-friendly venue is purely observational for visitors, where the safety of visitors and wellbeing of elephants is not affected by the need to constantly control the animals.
 The elephants would be managed in humane ways through the mahout who allows a maximum of freedom or through advanced ‘protected contact’ techniques.”